consensusnetworks/casimir/README.md

 ### Environment

-Optionally customize and override the defaults for your *local development environment* by creating a [.env](.env) file in the project root and adding values for any supported variables.
+Customize and override the defaults for your *local development environment* by creating a [.env](.env) file in the project root and adding values for any supported variables.
 Variable usage is explained more as needed in the sections below.

+**If you are on the Consensus Networks team**, make sure your AWS CLI and profile are configured correctly.
+By default, the scripts look for the `consensus-networks-dev` named profile, but you can override the `AWS_PROFILE` name to be used in the [.env](.env) file.
+Regardless, the profile must have access to the `consensus-networks-dev` account resources.

+**If you are outside of the Consensus Networks team**, make sure to set `USE_SECRETS` to `false` and provide a valid `ETHEREUM_FORK_RPC_URL`.

 #### Supported Variables